Varien: 2017–2018: Hiatus and return

-On July 13, 2018, Kaelar is featured in an exclusive EDM Sauce interview talking about direct influences of his work, which includes Y2K Era, Fight Club, The Matrix, BBs forums for Final Fantasy, Rage Against the Machine, A Perfect Circle, Nine Inch Nails, KoRn, and "cool new electronic music like Drum n Bass, Trip Hop, etc," as what he declares as his "favorite era [of music]."
-The EDM Sauce article features Varien's statement about his 2017 hiatus, declaring that he was being "ground down" by the industry and needed a break from it all.
-Kaelar stated that he returned with a newly radically and positive mindset surrounded by a community of support and friends.
+On July 13, 2018, Kaelar is featured in an exclusive EDM Sauce interview talking about direct influences of their work, which includes Y2K Era, Fight Club, The Matrix, BBs forums for Final Fantasy, Rage Against the Machine, A Perfect Circle, Nine Inch Nails, KoRn, and "cool new electronic music like Drum n Bass, Trip Hop, etc," as what they declare as their "favorite era [of music]."
+The EDM Sauce article features Varien's statement about their 2017 hiatus, declaring that they were being "ground down" by the industry and needed a break from it all.
+Kaelar stated that they returned with a newly radically and positive mindset surrounded by a community of support and friends.
 The author, GLU[15], declares, "Varien is an enigma.
 Creative on levels I don't think we have yet to catch up to; [Nikki] has been building a fan base for years.
 The Floridian producer effortlessly dominates any genre he touches."

 On October 26, 2018, Kaelar released an EP, Death Asked A Question, premiered through EDM website Dancing Astronaut in which Kaelar describes the EP as soul-searching, expressive, personal, raw, and featuring numerous gaming influences.
 Kaelar also described it as having "so much Metroid it's not even funny!"
 In the Dancing Astronaut premiere and interview the author, Robyn Dexter, quoted Varien and the newly released EP as "consistently [surpassing] genre constructs and [proving himself] a true mastermind of the electronic music realm."

 In January 2018, Varien played at MAGfest, an organization dedicated to the appreciation of games and video game music.
-On January 1, 2019, featured in Big Shot Magazine, Varien speaks of that performance and describes himself as being fully "back [from his hiatus]" and that he "felt that feeling of performing again for the first time in so long."
+On January 1, 2019, featured in Big Shot Magazine, Varien speaks of that performance and describes themselves as being fully "back [from their hiatus]" and that they "felt that feeling of performing again for the first time in so long."